-telative capital cost of each Mbps for one Month for different architectures.
-These are Viasat estimates, derived from FCC filings, fCC correspondence, publicly available data and observations of satellities in space, and are determined by our estimates of satellities filinim, peak instantaneous capacity of each satellities and utilization percentages.
-We estimate a range for low- to high-efficiency for EOs depending on a geographic bandwidth model, constellation size, satellite maturity and availability of new launch vehicles.
+Relative capital cost of each Mbps for one Month for different architectures.
+These are Viasat estimates, derived from FCC filings, FCC correspondence, publicly available data and observations of satellites in space, and are determined by our estimates of satellite lifetime, peak instantaneous capacity of each satellite and utilization percentages.
+We estimate a range for low- to high-efficiency for LEOs depending on a geographic bandwidth model, constellation size, satellite maturity and availability of new launch vehicles.